davidbarone/Dbarone.Net.Document/Documentation.md

 ### Namespace:
 `Dbarone.Net.Document`
 ### Summary
- Represents a document as a dictionary of string / [ValueDocument](#dbaronenetdocumentvaluedocument) pairs.
+ Represents a document as a dictionary of string / [DocumentValue](#dbaronenetdocumentdocumentvalue) pairs.

 ### Type Parameters:
 None